PenghuiDu/penghui-website/content/_index.md

       items:

         - certificate_url: https://penghui-du.com/uploads/challenge_cup.pdf
-          date_end: '2022-05-01'
+          date_end: '2022-07-01'
-          date_start: '2021-11-01'
+          date_start: '2021-12-01'
-          description: 'We designed a business plan for manufactoring brain health monitor devices for severely ill newborns, and won first prize in the competition.
-I'm team captain in this competition, and I'm responsible for proposing technical ideas and designing business plan.'
+          description: 'In the competition, We designed a business plan for manufactoring brain health monitor devices for severely ill newborns.
+After seven months of hard work, we finally completed our work and won the first prize in the competition.
+As the team leader, I am responsible for thinking of technical ideas and designing business plan.'
           organization: Department of Education of Guangdong Province
           organization_url: http://edu.gd.gov.cn/
           title: 'First prize in 13th "Challenge Cup" Entrepreneurship Competition.'